 Injury frustrations – first with a fractured finger and then with a ruptured anterior cruciate ligament – restricted the bowling allrounder, who plays her club cricket for Dumbleton, to just two Western Storm appearances in 2019 and 2020.

-She remains highly thought of despite those fitness issues: Gibson has been part of England youth programmes since 2014 and will represent London Spirit in The Hundred.
+She remains highly thought of despite those fitness issues: Gibson has been part of England youth programmes since 2014 and represented London Spirit in The Hundred in its inaugural edition, where she enjoyed her standout moment of the campaign, hammering an unbeaten 34 off just 19 balls in a comprehensive win over Welsh Fire.

 Welcome to www.thecricketer.com - the online home of the world’s oldest cricket magazine.
 Breaking news, interviews, opinion and cricket goodness from every corner of our beautiful sport, from village green to national arena.